SherryPham/Bank-Application/README.md

-# 🏦 BankingApplication
+# 🏦 Banking Application

-Welcome to **BankingApplication**!
+Welcome to **Banking Application**!
 This is a simple and interactive console-based banking system written in Java.
 Whether you want to check your balance, deposit some savings, or withdraw funds, this application makes it easy and fun! 🚀

 ## 💡 Features